 The great part about sport climbing is that you get to feel the thrill and exhilaration of climbing while staying safely attached to a rope.
 However, that first bolt is typically 8 to 15 feet off the ground.
 Some people risk a ground fall by climbing up the first 15 feet to clip in.
 Unless you enjoy free solo climbing or brought a crash pad we recommend using a stick clip to get your quickdraw on the first bolt.

 The most prolific stick clip out there is the Superclip.
 This is because the Superclip is both lightweight, durable, and can attach to any common extension pole.
-The threads match the threads on the end of an extension pole used for painting, mopping, and brooming.
+The threaded base of the Superclip matches the threads on the end of your typical extension pole used for painting, mopping, and brooming.
 The Superclip is well known in the climbing community and most likely everyone you climb with will be familiar with how it works.
-There are other options for stick clips out there (see our complete run-through of stick clip options) but the other options are less common and will require you to explain how they work.
+There are other options for stick clips out there (see our complete run-through of stick clip options and how to make a stick clip on the fly) but the other options are less common and will require you to explain how they work.

 Superclip Stick Clip